Skip to main content

 4. Competent authority empowered to ensure the application and enforcement of the law: ANPC.

-• Switching or switching service is the transfer from one bank to another, at the request of the individual customer, either of information relating to all or some of the standing orders of payment for credit transfers, recurring direct debits and receipts by recurring credit transfers executed on a payment account, or of any positive balance of the payment account from one payment account to another, or both, with or without closing your old payment account.
-If a customer requests such a service, he must fill in a dedicated request to the bank to which he wishes to transfer his account, and after that, the receiving bank will contact the bank where the account was originally opened and request the communication of specific information in order to process the request.
+• Account switching or account switching service shall mean thetransfer from one bank to another bank, at the request of the individual customer, of either the information relating to all or some of the scheduled payment orders for credit transfers, recurring direct debits and recurring credit transfer receipts executed on a payment account, or of any positive balance on the payment account from one payment account to another or both, with or without closing the old payment account.
+If a customer requests such a service, he/she has to complete a dedicated request with the bank to which he/she wishes to transfer the account, after which the receiving bank contacts the bank where the account was originally opened and requests specific information to process the request.

 Starting with October 31, 2016, Banca Transilvania implemented the SEPA regulations, regarding foreign exchange payments.